jkkummerfeld/website-source/content/publication/acl21fair-work/index.md

 publication_types: ["1"]

-publication: Proceedings of the 59th Annual Meeting of the Association for Computational Linguistics
+publication: "Proceedings of the 59th Annual Meeting of the Association for Computational Linguistics and the 11th International Joint Conference on Natural Language Processing (Volume 2: Short Papers)"

 publication_short: ACL (Short)